sar4th/sar4th/README.md

 ### Hello there 👋

-#### A software developer by day ☀️ and an open-source dev by night 🌙
+#### I am a software developer by day ☀️ and an open-source dev by night 🌙

 Software developer at [Apps team](https://appsteamtechnologies.com/).<br>